-The Diploma level pathway offers foundational groundwork in Bible, Theology, and Discipleship & Pastoral Ministry skills.
-Each Diploma is made up of 8 credit point and 12 credit point units (36 hours face-to-fac class time).
+The Diploma level courses offer foundational groundwork in Bible, Theology, and Discipleship & Pastoral Ministry skills.
+Each Diploma or Advanced Diploma is made up of 8 credit point and 12 credit point units (36 hours face-to-face class time).
 The 8cp units include 24 hours face-to-face in a classroom and the 12cp units include 36 hours face-to-face class time; each unit can be undertaken online or on-campus.
 Assessment is broken down into two or three assignments where the cumulative word count will not exceed 4500 word.
-For more information about the Diploma level pathway:
+For more information about the Diploma level courses:

-The Graduate Certificate of Pastoral Care for Mental Health is a professional development program for ministry workers and healthcare professionals who wish to gain a theological framework for understanding mental health issues and wellbeing.
+The Graduate Certificate of Pastoral Care for Mental Health is a professional development course for ministry workers and healthcare professionals who wish to gain a theological framework for understanding mental health issues and wellbeing.
 This Graduate Certificate is made up of four 12cp units where each unit includes 36 hours of face-to-face classroom time.
-For more information about the Graduate Certificate pathway:
+For more information about the Graduate Certificate course:

 If you would like to speak to a faculty member about course options, please contact our admissions team at [email protected] and we will organise a time for you to speak to our Dean of Students.

 Alternatively, you may wish to view our course units and download a 2022 timetable, or attend one of our upcoming information sessions.